gabrielelanaro/ai-dev-workshop/presentation.md

 # Content Overview

-- Coding from the CLI
+- Setting up Memory Files
 - The Plan / Act Workflow
-- Rules and Memory
 - Commands
 - Building Complex Features
 - Where to go from here